wp-plugins/kune-in-wp/readme.txt

 == Usage ==

-Just add a kune document with shorcodes like:
+Just add a kune document with shortcodes like:
 `[kune url='http://kune.cc/#!somegroup.docs.1.2']`

 Also there is an editor button to include this shortcodes.